 * Click here for rating key

 Aldo's Ristorante Italiano Restaurant Review: Aldo's is so beautiful that, depending on where you sit, you may feel like you're dining inside a tapestry-lined palazzo or outside on a romantically lit piazza.
-A seat on the second floor could place you in an Art Nouveau dining room with notable millwork or inside a grand boardroom.
+A seat on the second floor could place you in an Art Nouveau dining room with millwork or inside a grand boardroom.
 That woodwork is hand-wrought by the owner, chef Aldo Vitale, a carpenter before he took to the stoves.
-The menu is influenced by Vitale's native Calabria, but also rounds up the usual suspects --- linguine with clams, veal saltimbocca --- with aplomb.
-The house's signature dish --- foie gras-wrapped tournedos Rossini with black truffle and wild mushroom sauce --- is dependably lush, with tender osso buco running a close second.
+The menu is influenced by Vitale's native Calabria, but also rounds up the usual suspects, such as linguine with clams and veal saltimbocca, with aplomb.
+The house's signature dish of foie gras-wrapped tournedos Rossini with black truffle and wild mushroom sauce is dependably lush, with tender osso buco running a close second.
+Pasta lovers can indulge in Aldo’s “degustazione of pasta” --- choose two to three pastas.
 The wine list includes intriguing Italians.